 Priolo

-During the summer it feeds in open areas and during the winter it remains in the native forest areas of higher altitude, depending on many native and endemic plant species.
+In summer it feeds in open areas and in winter it stays in areas of native high-altitude forest, the Laurissilva, depending on many species of native and endemic plants.

-Priolo is a species protected by the European Birds Directive and it is included in several lists of the most endangered animals both at national and international levels, which justifies the creation of the Special Protection Area (SPA) Pico da Vara / Ribeira do Guilherme (Natura 2000 network).
+The Priolo is a species protected by the European Birds Directive and is included in several lists of most endangered animals (currently in a vulnerable situation) at national and international level, which is why the Pico da Vara/Ribeira do Guilherme Special Protection Area (Sítio da Rede Natura 2000) was created.

-To learn more about Priolo, its habitat and conservation work, visit the Priolo Environmental Center.
+To find out more about the Priolo, its habitat and conservation work, visit the Priolo Environmental Center.

 Address: